Gerbes and the Holomorphic Brauer Group of Complex Tori: Conventions

 denoted as

 and

 denoted as

 The reader is assumed to be familiar with group cohomology, we use the conventions of \cite{Mu1970}.
-The boundary map in the group cohomology of a group $\Gamma$ acting on a module $R$ is denoted
+The boundary map in the cochain complex defining the group cohomology of a group $\Gamma$ acting on a module $R$ is denoted